okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 ## SCIM Facade

 Sometimes it isn't feasible for your cloud-based application to natively support a SCIM API.
 An alternative option is to build and host your own SCIM facade middleware that translates between the Okta SCIM API connection and the cloud app's proprietary API.
-Then the Okta integration connection is made to this SCIM facade.
+The Okta integration connection is then made to this SCIM facade.

 ## Provisioning to On-Premise Applications